 But when you’re a remote worker, it’s hard to be anywhere at a specific time unless someone is waiting for you to show up

 Enter your work buddy.
-Set a time when you both have to “check in” online.
+Set a time when you both have to “check-in” online.
 The method isn’t important; it could be via Skype, Gchat, email, or whatever you prefer.
-The important part is that when you do check in, you’re working.
+The important part is that when you do check-in you’re really sitting down to work.

 Having an accountability buddy is not just great for productivity, but it’s fun.
 You might not realize just how much you’ve missed having others around when you’re working – to bounce ideas off of, to chat with on a (short) break, or just so you aren’t alone all the time.